Carl-gu/Carl-gu.github.io/Nordic DFU.md

 And this link introduce each images. https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/app_dev/multi_image/index.html#what-image-files-are

-Next schedule is researching how these files been generated.
+1. Next schedule is researching how these files been generated.
+2. There are many ways to do DFU. such as using bootloader to do DFU by UART, SPI, and using wireless by bluetooth, celluar.

 Doing.....